MelvinKhakabo/Arewa-DS_Python_Exercises/README.md

 My python exercises for Arewa Data Science Fellowship

-Module 1 covers basic functions in Python from addition to modulus and floor division.
-The module progresses to check the different data types as per their class and distinguishes between strings, sets, tuples, lists, and dictionaries.
+Module 1 covers basic functions in Python, from addition to modulus and floor division.
+The module progresses to checking the data types according to their class and distinguishing between strings, sets, tuples, lists, and dictionaries.

 Module 2
-Module 2 covers Variables in built functions in python.
+Module 2 covers Variables inbuilt functions in Python.

 Module 3
 Module 3 covers Basic python operators useful in Data Science

 Module 4
 Mode 4 contains Strings.
-A string is a text in Python and is usually enclosed using double or single quotation marks.
+In Python, a string is a text usually enclosed in double or single quotation marks.

 Module 5
 Module 5 contains Lists, Tuples, and Sets.